-It was thanks to the political will that Wallimage was created in 2001.
-At the time, it was MR (liberal party) Minister Serge Kubla who put the Walloon fund on the rails and appointed Philippe Reynaert as its director.
+Wallimage was born in 2001 from a political will.
+At the time, it was the MR minister Serge Kubla who put the Walloon fund on track and appointed Philippe Reynaert as its head.

-His PS (socialist party) successor, Jean-Claude Marcourt changed nothing.
-On the contrary, the expanded the fund’s target mission and contributed to its diversification by reinforcing the interaction between Wallimage and the audiovisual companies by creating a specific investment line for animation.
+His PS successor, Jean-Claude Marcourt, did not change anything.
+But he amplified the action of the fund and contributed to diversify it by reinforcing the interaction between Wallimage and the audiovisual companies and by creating a specific line dedicated to animation.

-These two pillars of Wallimage were of course present yesterday, like other emblematic figures of the Walloon political landscape: Elio Di Rupo, major of Mons and immediate neighbour of Wallimage spoke a few words, while Fadila Lanaan paid very close attention.
+These two pillars of Wallimage were of course present yesterday, as well as other emblematic figures of the Walloon political landscape: Elio Di Rupo, mayor of Mons and immediate neighbor of Wallimage spoke under the watchful eye of Fadila Laanan.

-At the door, Rudy Demotte, Minister-President of the Walloon Region and of the French Community met Vincent Leclercq, manager of the film commission and of the film and television fund of the CRRAV, Wallimage’s big brother from the North of France.
+At the entrance of the room, Rudy Demotte, Minister-President of the Walloon Region and of the French Community, met Vincent Leclercq, responsible for the office of filming and film and television funds of the CRRAV, the big brother of Wallimage located in the North of France.